spanner/coca/README.md

 ## How it works

 All the actual authentication done by devise as usual.
-Coca just adds a simple way to pass it up and down a chain of applications.
+Coca just adds a simple way to pass credentials up the chain and an auth token back down again.

+#todo: perhaps the auth token is overcomplicated. it could just be an equivaltnt to the session cookie that we pass back.

 1. A coca servant app has its own (typically devise-based) sign-in mechanism.
 You can set that up any way you like, and you can choose to accept credentials locally for some users.